kennyhei/rhf-wizard/README.md

 Library basically consists of [`Wizard`](#wizard) component that requires a list of [step configuration](#step-object) objects.
 Wizard itself collects inputted form values from each step.
 Collected values can be accessed using [`useWizard`](#usewizard) hook.

 **NOTE:** This project is based on the original [Formik version](https://github.com/kennyhei/react-formik-step-wizard/) of this same wizard.
-It should work nicely but as I'm not as familiar with RHF there may be some hiccups or how this wizard is used may not feel the "`react-hook-form` way" but things are subject to change based on the feedback.
+As it's almost a direct copy of the original project, there may be some hiccups or how this wizard is used may not feel the *"`react-hook-form` way"* but things are subject to change based on the feedback.

 ## Demo